“Why don’t you give your credit card, it’s much faster!”

 gives it too.

-Mumbai you get everything in the world here at half the price!)
-I wanted to
+you get everything in the world here at half the price!)
+I wanted to frame some

-loving.
-The charm that was there in bargaining when we were young has gone (the
+The charm that was there in bargaining when we were young has gone (the more

-more expensive the better it is!).
-The adventure of shopping has been taken
+expensive the better it is!).
+The adventure of shopping has been taken over by

 I wonder if the young ones still bargain on the footpath